Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-The average insurance prices for a Dodge Challenger are $1,342 every 12 months for full coverage insurance.
-Comprehensive insurance costs an estimated $254, collision insurance costs $374, and liability coverage is $534.
-Liability-only coverage costs around $588 a year, and high-risk coverage costs $2,888 or more.
-Teens cost the most to insure at up to $5,214 a year.
+U.S. average insurance rates for a Dodge Challenger are $1,342 a year for full coverage.
+Comprehensive insurance costs around $254, collision costs $374, and liability insurance costs around $534.
+Liability-only coverage costs as low as $588 a year, with high-risk coverage costing $2,888 or more.
+Teens pay the highest rates at $5,214 a year or more.

 Average premium for full coverage: $1,342

-These estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 states and for different Challenger trim levels.
+Rates are based on $500 deductibles, 30/60 split liability limits, and includes uninsured/under-insured motorist coverage.
+Estimates are averaged for all states and for all Challenger models.

-Using a 40-year-old driver as an example, Dodge Challenger insurance rates range from the cheapest price of $588 for a discount liability-only rate to a much higher rate of $2,888 for a driver who requires high-risk insurance.
+For a driver around age 40, Dodge Challenger insurance prices go from the low end price of $588 for your basic liability-only policy to the much higher price of $2,888 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.